anb94/gwas_pancan/scripts/WHI/plink/README.md

 ### Step 6: Combine low quality SNPs

-The low quality snp files created in step 2 will be combined into a single file for each group and threshold.
+The low quality snp files created in step 2 will be combined into a single file for each threshold per group and then also combined into a single file per group.

 File: combinelowqualnp.sh

 ### Step 7: Identification of shared SNPs

-SNPs that are common between share_aa and share_ha will be identified and saved to an output file in this step.
+SNPs that are common between SHARE_aa and SHARE_ha will be identified and saved to an output file in this step.

 File: idsharedsnps.sh

-### Step 8: Download Reference Genome & Extract RSID
+### Step 8: Download Reference Genome & Extract RSID of SNPs

 A reference genome is needed to add a unique RSID to SNPs in later steps and is therefore downloaded in this step.

 File: getrefgenome.sh